top of page

 Premium Wages for Overtime, Holiday, and Night Work

-Employers are required to pay premium wages at rates specified by law for overtime, holiday, and night work as follows:
+Per Article 37 of Labor Standards Act, employers are required to pay premium wages to employees at rates specified by law for overtime, holiday, and night work as follows:

-• Overtime Allowance (for work beyond 8 hours a day or 40 hours a week) Hourly wage × Overtime hours × 125%
+・ For work beyond 8 hours a day or 40 hours a week:

-• Holiday Work Allowance (for work on the statutory day off per week) Hourly wage × Overtime hours × 135%
+• Holiday Work Allowance ・ For work on the statutory day off per week:

-• For Hourly Wage Employees Hourly Wage = Basic Wage (hourly rate)
+• For Hourly Wage Employees ・ Hourly Wage = Basic hourly wage

-• For Daily Wage Employees Hourly Wage = Basic Wage (daily rate) ÷ Number of prescribed working hours per day
+• For Daily Wage Employees ・ Hourly Wage = Basic daily wage ÷ Number of prescribed working hours per day

-• For Monthly Wage Employees Hourly Wage = Basic Wage (monthly salary) ÷ Average prescribed working hours per month in a year
+• For Monthly Wage Employees ・ Hourly Wage = Basic monthly salary ÷ Average prescribed working hours per month in a year

 Basis for Premium Wage Calculation